Do you have any fashion tips for a heavier child?

 Clothes can be a sensitive subject for children who are even just a little heavier than other kids their age.
 Difficulty finding clothes that fit well and look fashionable can lead children to have low self-esteem and feel as if they don’t fit in with their peers.

 What Is Meant by “Husky”

-It’s not as popular as it used to be, but clothes designed for heavier children has frequently been referred to as “husky” sizes.
-Husky clothing is created to accommodate a heavier child with more room, but without longer sleeves or pants legs.
-Husky is typically a term reserved for boy’s clothes, while girls tend to have clothing labeled as plus-sized.
+It’s not as popular as it used to be, but clothes designed for heavier children have frequently been referred to as “husky” sizes.
+Husky clothing is created to accommodate a heavier child with more room, but without long sleeves or pants legs.
+Husky is typically a term reserved for boy’s clothes, while girls tend to have clothing labelled as plus-sized.

 Finding Size-Appropriate Clothes

 Despite the availability of some husky and plus-sized clothing options, it still tends to be very limited, and often these clothes don’t look as fashionable as their smaller counterparts.
 Many parents find themselves buying adult clothing for their heavy child, as opposed to trying to find children’s sizes that look great and also fit properly.

 The difficulty of finding plus-sized children’s clothing has led some parents and designers to create items specifically for these children, although it’s a relatively new market.